Application and approval of qualifications

 Log in to your EPIC Account and upload the following credentials to EPIC for primary-source verification:

-- Final Medical Diploma (primary medical qualifications)
+- Final Medical Diploma (completed primary medical qualifications)

 - License to Practice Medicine issued by the competent health authorities in the most recent country of work as a medical doctor.